 How to Attach and Mount an EBS volume to EC2 Linux Instance

-Mount an EBS volume to EC2 Linux
+Mount an EBS Volume to EC2 Linux

-In this tutorial, we will teach you how to attach and mount an EBS volume to ec2 Linux instances.
+This tutorial will teach you how to attach and mount an EBS volume to ec2 Linux instances.

 Follow the steps given below carefully for the setup.